d4ndox/mnp/README.md

 #### 3. Setup a payment

-Create a QR-Code for your customer: pipe the output to qrencode.
-The amount is specified in the smallest unit piconero
+The amount is specified in the smallest unit piconero.

 ```bash
 $ mnp-payment --amount 500000000000 --newaddr
 monero:BbE3cKKZp7repvTCHknzg4TihjuMmjNy78VSofgnk28r26WczcZvPcufchGqqML7yKEYZY91tytH47eCSA6fCJRRNy7cqSM?tx_amount=0.500000000000
 ```

+Pipe the output to ```qrencode``` to create a QR-Code for your customer.

 #### 4. Close mnp